fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 We'll provide guides on how to help improve the security of the Network Node server, but be aware that dodgy scripts might take control of the server, which may be locating your private keys, copying them, etc.
 At this point, you should understand that running a `curl | bash` script from the internet comes with a lot of risks and the responsibility is on your side as a user!

+## How to use the assisted installer?

+Get a custom domain name from one domain name registrar of your liking, or create a subdomain in an existing domain you may have registered and update the DNS Record settings to answer to the server where the Ursa Network Node is going to be installed and run.

+💡 The process is illustrated in our guide [Securing a node with SSL/TLS](./fleek-network-securing-a-node-with-ssl-tls#how-to-set-up-the-dns-settings-for-a-node-server) and provides a bit more information about why this is required.
+If you have questions, start by using the guide to get answers.

 ### Connect to the server

 Once you have the domain prepared, launch a terminal window on your computer and connect to your server.